stefan-schroedl/molecule_classification/README.md

 For one run, a single fingerprinting method and multiple learning methods can be specified, which are applied in turn.
-When multiple fingerprints are specified, e.g., `-fpType ecfp,prop`, their *union* is fed to the classifier.
+When multiple fingerprints are specified, e.g., `-fpType ecfp4,prop`, their *union* is fed to the classifier.
 Outputs, including cross validation results, optimization results, plots, and pickled model file, are written under directory experiments/<identifier>.

-Hyper-parameter optimization by random search can be triggered by adding the suffix '_optim' to the classifier name.
+Hyper-parameter optimization by random search can be triggered by adding the suffix `_optim` to the classifier name.
 If the number of optimization iterations (`--optimIter`) exceeds 70% of the parameter space, the script automatically switches to exhaustive grid search.
-Suffix '_optim2' additionally finds a local minimum by optimizing each hyper-parameter individually and sequentially.
-Best parameters are stored in the output directory, and by default are re-used if they exist.
+Suffix `_optim2` additionally finds a local minimum by optimizing each hyper-parameter individually and sequentially.
+Best parameters are stored in the output directory, and by default are re-used if they exist (by checking in the output directory *or* the current directory as a backup).

 In general, there are many possible ways to tune the decision threshold for a classifier.
 In this project, it is done by limiting the expected false positive rate (`-maxFPR`).
 This threshold is